edgelesssys/docs.edgeless.systems/marblerun/content/features/auto-injection.md

 # Kubernetes integration

-Marblerun provides its data-plane configuration through Kubernetes resource definitions.
-For this, like regular service meshes, Marblerun uses Kubernetes' [admission controllers](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook).
+MarbleRun provides its data-plane configuration through Kubernetes resource definitions.
+For this, like regular service meshes, MarbleRun uses Kubernetes' [admission controllers](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook).

-Marblerun optionally injects [tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) and [resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) for its SGX device plugin.
+MarbleRun optionally injects [tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) and [resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) for its SGX device plugin.
 See the [Kubernetes deployment](content/deployment/kubernetes.md#sgx-device-plugin-on-kubernetes) section for more information.

-You can enable auto-injection of the data-plane configuration for a namespace using the Marblerun CLI:
+You can enable auto-injection of the data-plane configuration for a namespace using the MarbleRun CLI:

 ```bash
 marblerun namespace add NAMESPACE [--no-sgx-injection]